Meng-95/mengyue/content/authors/admin/_index.md

 Mengyue Xu is currently a **postdoctoral researcher** at the [OxideMEMS Lab](https://engineering.purdue.edu/oxidemems/index.html) at ***Purdue University*** since Feb 2023, advised by **Prof. Sunil Bhave**.
 She obtained her Ph.D. in Microelectronics and Solid State Electronics in June 2022 from the State Key Laboratory of Optoelectronic Materials and Technologies at ***Sun Yat-sen University***, China, where she worked under the supervision of **Prof. Xinlun Cai**.
 {style="text-align: justify;"}

 Throughout her Ph.D., Mengyue Xu concentrated her research on **thin-film lithium niobate (TFLN)** photonics and **heterogeneous Si/TFLN** photonics, particularly their applications in optical communication systems.
 She significantly contributed to the advancement of ultra-high-speed electro-optic **modulators** and efficient **optical frequency combs**, most notably the pioneering development of the first coherent modulator based on TFLN technology.
-Currently, she is engrossed in the exploration of quantum spin control of color centers in diamond and silicon carbide.
+Currently, she is engrossed in the exploration of quantum spin-acoustic interaction of color centers in diamond and silicon carbide.
 {style="text-align: justify;"}

-Mengyue has published over 20 journal papers, delivered 2 invited talks at leading international conferences, and holds 2 patents.
+Mengyue has published over 21 journal papers, delivered 2 invited talks at leading international conferences, and holds 2 patents.
 Mengyue is a recipient of the 2022 [**Tingye Li Memorial Scholarship**,](https://psc-sc.org/tingye-li-memorial-scholarship-announcement-and-winners/) **China’s Top Ten Advances in Optics 2019**, **2020**, and **2022**, National Scholarship from the Ministry of Education of China in 2021, OFC top-scored paper in 2022 and Person of the Year of 2021 at Sun Yat-sen University.
 {style="text-align: justify;"}

 * **Journal Reviewer** for *Nature Communications*, *Optics Letters*, *Optics Express*, *Applied Optics*, *Photonics*, *Crystals*, *SN Applied Sciences*, *Sensor*, *Sustainability*, *Micromachines*, *Optical Materials Express*.